alexbevi/alexbevi.github.com/_posts/2022-02-07-cleaning-up-etl-results-in-mongodb-by-transposing-multiple-arrays.markdown

 ---
 layout: post
-title: "Cleaning Up ETL Results in MongoDB By Transposing Multiple Arrays"
+title: "Cleaning Up ETL Results in MongoDB by Transposing Multiple Arrays"
 date: 2022-02-07 09:05:00 -0500
 comments: true
 categories: [MongoDB]
 tags: [mongodb, aggregation, etl]
+image:
+  src: /images/mongodb-logo.png
+  alt: MongoDB Logo
 ---

 When performing an ETL from a normalized relational dataset there's a good chance a 1:1 conversion won't produce the desired results on the first pass.
 For example, if the goal is to [Model One-to-Many Relationships with Embedded Documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/#std-label-data-modeling-example-one-to-many) but the dataset contains a number of relationships mapped to individual fields as arrays of scalar values, you'll likely want to convert these to subdocuments to facilitate access and interaction from your applications.